 Tree of Savior, originally known as Project R1 when it was first announced at Hangame 2011, is an action-adventure MMORPG developed by IMC Games—the same company responsible for Granado Espada—and set in a world based on Lithuanian folklore and the native religions of the Baltic region.

 The game is the industry equivalent of Putting the Band Back Together: Hak Kyu Kim, IMC Games' founder, was also one of the founders of Gravity Corporation and part of Ragnarok Online's original development team.
 Several of RO's original developers are working on Tree of Savior as part of his studio—including soundTeMP, who provided the bulk of RO's soundtrack.
-Between this and the similar presentation, game mechanics, and 2½D Sprite/Polygon Mix, many have hailed this game as a Spiritual Successor to RO.
+Between this and the similar presentation, game mechanics, and 2½D Sprite/Polygon Mix, many have hailed this game as a Creator-Driven Successor to RO.

 An English-language closed beta was held via Steam between the 4th and 10th of August 2015, with 5,000 randomly picked participants and some additional beta keys sent out later on.
 A second beta followed, lasting between October 27 and November 25, open to anyone who registered beforehand as well as all previous beta test players.
 After polling the community, IMC Games launched a one-month early access program in April 2016.
 The full, free-to-play launch would follow later that May.